-Delayed Childbearing and Urban Revival: A Structural Approach (with Clara Santamaría) (August 2025: new draft!)
+Delayed Childbearing and Urban Revival: A Structural Approach (with Clara Santamaría) December 2025: new draft, submitted

-Neighborhood amenities, such as nurseries or restaurants, cater to the local presence of children.
-This creates a two-way causal relationship between urban structure and aggregate fertility.
-In this paper, we focus on the link between urban revival and delayed childbearing.
-As high-income households postpone parenthood, they increase their presence downtown, shaping the supply of local amenities.
-As a result, it becomes more attractive to live downtown and to delay childbearing.
-To quantify this mechanism, we build a dynamic spatial model with endogenous fertility.
+Neighborhood amenities cater to the local presence of children, creating a two-way causal relationship between urban structure and aggregate fertility.
+In this paper, we build a dynamic spatial model with endogenous fertility to study the link between urban revival and delayed childbearing.
 The estimation exploits variation in access to infertility treatments to identify the response of amenities to the share of childless households.
-Delayed childbearing account for 7.5% of observed urban revival directly, and up to 60% when housing prices and amenities adjust.
-Moreover, modeling fertility choices allows us to examine how urban change contributed to fertility decline.
-Our results reveal important demographic implications of spatial dynamics.
+Delayed childbearing accounts for 7.5% of observed urban revival directly, and up to 60% when housing prices and amenities adjust.
+Moreover, modeling fertility choices allows us to examine how urban change contributed to the fertility decline.

-Mums and the City: Household Labour Supply and Location Choice (new draft coming soon!)
+Mums and the City: Household Labour Supply and Location Choice December 2025: new draft, submitted

 Best Student Paper Honourable Mention, 2020 Urban Economics Association Virtual Meeting